-Activista is active in several countries in West Africa and a number of these are suffering, directly and indirectly, from the food crisis across the region.
+ActionAid works in many countries in West Africa and among these a number are suffering, directly and indirectly, from the food crisis across the region.
 Parts of Nigeria and Ghana have been affected but currently the hardest hit countries in which ActionAid works are The Gambia and Senegal.

-The situation is likely to get much worse in the coming months, especially if the coming rains are poor.
-It’s feared a lack of seed for the next planting season will make the crisis even worse.
+The food crisis is likely to deteriorate further in the coming months, especially if the next rainy season is poor.
+It’s feared a lack of seed for the next planting season will make the food crisis even worse.
 It is also likely that water for both human and animal consumption will become scarce in the worst hit areas.